CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/signal-logging.rst

 The integer and floating-point ``write*()`` functions can optionally be supplied a units string to log alongside the data.
 Additionally, all ``write*()`` functions support an optional latency parameter that is subtracted from the current time to get the latency-adjusted timestamp of the signal.
 This can be useful for logging high-latency data, such as vision measurements.

+.. tip:: In a WPILib robot project, custom data types can be logged using Struct and Protobuf.

 .. tab-set::

    .. tab-item:: Java